Brightmeds logo

 Bottom line

 Brightmeds is a legitimately transparent, broadly available multi-vertical platform that does something rare — pairing compounded GLP-1s with real brand-name Zepbound and folding in TRT and peptides — and it backs that with named pharmacies, named prescribing groups, and an honest FDA disclaimer.
 It earns its keep for men who want a single hub for weight loss and hormones.
-As a pure GLP-1 play it's solid but priced above the middle of the pack once the $189 promo lapses, so price-first shoppers should compare against cheaper compounding-only providers.
+As a pure GLP-1 play it's solid but priced above the middle of the pack at its standing rate, so price-first shoppers should compare against cheaper compounding-only providers.
 See how we weigh these factors in our scoring methodology.

-Worth pricing against Embody ($299/month) and bmiMD ($99/month) before you commit — both sit close to Brightmeds on cost and formulation.
+Worth pricing against bmiMD ($99/month) and Sunlight ($88/month) before you commit — both sit close to Brightmeds on cost and formulation.

 Ready to start with Brightmeds?

-Starting at $189/month.
+Starting at $100/month.
 See current pricing and start your free consultation.

 Alternatives to Brightmeds